Purdue Pharma

+On November 24, 2020, the corporation pleaded guilty to three federal felony charges related to its marketing and sale of Oxycontin, conspiracy to defraud the United States and two charges of conspiracy to violate federal anti-kickback statutes.
+No executives, employees or members of the Sackler family were charged with any crimes as a part of a deal with the federal government.

 Some state attorneys general protested the plan.
 In March 2021, the United States House of Representatives introduced a bill that would stop the bankruptcy judge in the case from granting members of the Sackler family legal immunity during the bankruptcy proceedings.
 The House Judicial Committee referred it to the Subcommittee on Antitrust, Commercial, and Administrative Law in October 2021.
 The bill lapsed at the end of the 117th Congress in January 2023.
-In September 2021, Purdue Pharma announced that it would rebrand itself as Knoa Pharma.

-As of August 2023, Purdue Pharma remains in chapter 11 bankruptcy, pending a Department of Justice appeal to the United States Supreme Court, of the United States Court of Appeals for the Second Circuit ruling that the bankruptcy proceedings may continue.
+As of August 2023, Purdue Pharma remained in chapter 11 bankruptcy, pending a Department of Justice appeal to the United States Supreme Court, of the United States Court of Appeals for the Second Circuit ruling that the bankruptcy proceedings may continue.

+On April 28, 2026, U.S. District Judge Madeline Cox Arleo formally sentenced to corporation a settlement valued at $8 billion, inclusive of a $3.5 billion criminal fine and a $2 billion criminal forfeiture.
+The corporation was ordered to dissolve and will be replaced with a new corporation, focused on the good of the public.
+While the Sackler family agreed to a multi-billion dollar civil settlement to resolve potential claims, they have consistently maintained they did nothing wrong and have never faced criminal prosecution for the company's actions.

+On May 1st, 2026, New York Attorney General Letitia James announced that Purdue Pharma was officially shut down.
+Knoa Pharma, LLC, which is an independent public benefit corporation and owned by the Knoa Foundation, will take over Purdue Pharma's operations of selling opioid products and address the opioid crisis Purdue Pharma is responsible for spreading.

 The company's downfall was the subject of the 2021 Hulu miniseries Dopesick, the 2021 HBO film The Crime of the Century, the 2023 Netflix series Painkiller, and several documentaries and books.

 Purdue Pharma had no relation to Purdue University or the Purdue University College of Pharmacy, something Purdue University has made clear on multiple occasions to avoid association.